 There are several categories of solo snowbirds.
 It could be they are solo due to divorce or the loss of a spouse / partner.
 Or their spouse is not yet retired and unable to accompany them full time.
 Whatever the reason, solo birds are generally strong and independent by nature.

-First time solo snowbirds new to an area should consider staying at a property with amenities such as a community pool and / or fitness or rec room; joining local groups or meet-ups and engaging in activities where it's more likely to meet friends.
+First time solo snowbirds new to an area should consider staying at a property with amenities such as a community pool, club house and / or fitness or rec room; joining local groups or meet-ups and engaging in activities where it's more likely to meet friends.
 Returning solo snowbirds have an advantage of reconnecting with past friends and being familiar with their warm climate community.
 Yes, it can be daunting, but many solo snowbirds have made it a top priority to return to their warm weather homes where they have a special place within the community.

 Solo snowbirds have to be more outgoing and typically:

 --Consider themselves self-sufficient and are accustomed to being solo

 --Have a well thought out "Plan B" for issues that may arise while they are away.
 As an example, they have a loved one who can help them if needed in case of an emergency such as illness or injury

 --Purchase travel insurance in case they cannot make it to their warm weather destination due to accident or illness